 One subwoofer

-Try to avoid corner placement since it will produce uneven bass across the room.
-If possible, place your subwoofer along the front wall preferably right in the center.
-If the center front wall isn’t available, you can try placing your subwoofer along the center rear wall.
+Try to avoid corner placement as it will produce uneven bass across the room.
+If possible, place your subwoofer along the front wall, preferably right in the center.
+If the center of the front wall isn’t available, you can try placing your subwoofer along the center of the rear wall.

 Center front or rear wall placement is ideal for a single subwoofer.
 Center front or rear wall placement is ideal for a single subwoofer.